NuCore vs. Lifeproof Vinyl Flooring – Which Is Better?

 In comparison, the Lifeproof has an ISOCORE, a closed-cell waterproof foam core.
 A noise-reducing pad is attached to the underlayment made of HDPE plastic with this core.

 Both flooring materials are very similar in terms of rigidity and waterproofness.
-However, the only significant difference between the two materials is that Lifeproof is considerably lighter than NuCore.
+But, the only significant difference between the two materials is that Lifeproof is lighter than NuCore.

 Also See: How to Choose the Best Rigid Core Floor?